HyeongWon-Jang/HyeongWon-Jang.github.io/_pages/about.md

 <div id="about"></div>

 ## About
-I am a Ph.D. student in Artificial Intelligence at Korea Advanced Institute of Science and Technology (KAIST), advised by Prof. Eunho Yang.
-Prior to this, I received a B.S. in Mathematical Sciences and Artificial Intelligence from Seoul National University in 2024.
-My research focuses on developing machine learning methods for complex data modalities such as time series and multimodal data.
-In particular, I am interested in time series classification with large language models, explainable AI for time series, and multimodal reasoning and generation.
+I am a Ph.D. student in Artificial Intelligence at the Korea Advanced Institute of Science and Technology (KAIST), advised by Prof. Eunho Yang.
+I received my B.S. in Mathematical Sciences and Artificial Intelligence from Seoul National University in 2024.
+My current research interests include machine learning methods for time series data, explainable AI for time series, and multimodal reasoning with large language models.

-**Research Interests**
-- Time series classification with large language models
-- Explainable AI for time series
-- Multimodal reasoning and generation

 <div id="news"></div>

 ## News